AshridgeTechnologies/elemento/stories/Refactor app runners - Part 2.md

 - Get all names right - eg Install complete for {NAME}
 - Elemento favicon
 - Editor service worker updated when update the Preview settings in Firebase tool
+- Editor service worker sometimes does not get preview settings when open project

 Preview server